Energy in Uganda: Background

 In the 1980s, charcoal and fuel wood met more than 95 percent of Uganda's energy needs.
 In 2005 and 2006, low water levels of Lake Victoria, the main source of the country's electricity generation potential, led to a generation shortage and an energy crisis.
 As a result, the country experienced frequent and prolonged blackouts.
 As of June 2016, according to the Uganda Bureau of Statistics, about twenty percent of Ugandans had access to electricity.
 As of February 2015 and according to the Uganda Electricity Regulatory Authority, Uganda's installed electricity capacity was 810 megawatts, with peak demand of 509.4 megawatts so that "the incidence of load shedding due to shortage in supply is now close to zero."
 As of September 2017, according to Irene Muloni, the Uganda Minister of Energy, the country's generation capacity had increased to 950 megawatts.
 Uganda expects to have a generating capacity of at least 1,900 megawatts by the end of 2019, as forecast by the Uganda Ministry of Energy and Mineral Development.
 In March 2018, the World Bank Group estimated that about 26 percent of Uganda's population had access to grid-electricity at that time.
 In March 2019, the United States Department of Commerce estimated that 55 percent of Uganda's urban population and about 10 percent of the country's rural population has access to grid electricity then.
 As of April 2019, generation capacity was 1,167 megawatts, with peak demand of about 625 megawatts and approximately 25 percent national electrification rate.
 At that time, an estimated 1,000 new customers were requesting grid power connection on a daily basis, with over 1.3 million existing Umeme connections.
 As of October 2019, the Uganda Ministry of Energy and Mineral Development estimated that 28 percent of Uganda's population had access to electricity.
 In September 2019, Uganda signed an Inter-Governmental Agreement (IGA) with Russia to build capacity to exploit nuclear technology for energy, medical and other peaceful purposes.

 As of March 2022, the national electricity sources were as illustrated in the table below:

+In December 2023, PML Daily, a Ugandan online publication reported that at that time, the national generation capacity was 1,346 megawatts, with a national electrification rate of 42 percent, which was expanding at an average rate of 3 percent annually.
+The national peak demand for February 2023 was reported as 863 MW.
+As of December 2023, national generation capacity was approximately 1,350 megawatts, with maximum demand of 988 MW, of which 868 MW was national consumption and 120 MW was export demand.
+In September 2024, the 600 MW Karuma Hydroelectric Power Station was commercially commissioned, bringing national generation capacity to about 2,007 megawatts.